dbsystel/AmazonRoute53-ingress-controller/README.md

 --log-format # desired log format, one of: [json, logfmt] --whitelist-prefix # comma sperated list with Amazon Route53 record name prefixes, which has to be matched, before update/delete Amazon Route53 record sets
 --whitelist-suffix # comma sperated list with Amazon Route53 record name suffixes, which has to be matched, before update/delete Amazon Route53 record sets
+--delete-alias # if true, recordset type alias will be deleted before other recordset type being created.
+--delete-cname # if true, recordset type cname will be deleted before other recordset type being created.
+--dns-type # DNS Record Type(alias / cname), default cname
 ```

 Example: